gaurav-mudigal/SeleniumProject/README.md

 # Selenium Mini Project

-This is a small project to demonstrate automation of makemytrip user journey using Selenium and page object model automation framework.
+This is a small project to demonstrate automation of makemytrip user journey using Selenium and page object model design

 ### Language:
 #### Java